ballerina-platform/ballerina-dev-website/learn/guides/ballerina-graphql-support.md

 ---
-layout: ballerina-openapi-support-left-nav-pages-swanlake
+layout: ballerina-graphql-support-left-nav-pages-swanlake
-title: Ballerina OpenAPI support
+title: Ballerina GraphQL support
-description: Check out how the Ballerina OpenAPI tooling makes it easy for you to start developing a service documented in an OpenAPI contract.
+description: Check out how the Ballerina GraphQL tooling makes it easy for you to start developing a service documented in a GraphQL schema.
 keywords: ballerina, programming language, openapi, open api, restful api
-permalink: /learn/ballerina-openapi-support/
+permalink: /learn/ballerina-graphql-support/
-active: ballerina-openapi-support
+active: ballerina-graphql-support
-intro: OpenAPI Specification is a specification that creates a RESTFUL contract for APIs by detailing all of its resources and operations in a human and machine-readable format for easy development, discovery, and integration.
-Ballerina Swan Lake supports the OpenAPI Specification version 3.0.0 onwards.
+intro: Check out how the Ballerina GraphQL tooling makes it easy for you to start developing a service documented in a GraphQL schema.
 redirect_from:
-  - /learn/how-to-use-openapi-tools/
-  - /learn/how-to-use-openapi-tools
-  - /learn/using-the-openapi-tools/
-  - /learn/using-the-openapi-tools
-  - /swan-lake/learn/using-the-openapi-tools/
-  - /swan-lake/learn/using-the-openapi-tools
-  - /learn/tooling-guide/cli-tools/openapi
-  - /learn/tooling-guide/cli-tools/openapi/
-  - /learn/cli-documentation/openapi/#using-the-capabilities-of-the-openapi-tools/
-  - /learn/cli-documentation/openapi/#using-the-capabilities-of-the-openapi-tools
-  - /learn/cli-documentation/openapi/#openapi-validator-compiler-plugin/
-  - /learn/cli-documentation/openapi/#openapi-validator-compiler-plugin
-  - /learn/ballerina-openapi-support
+  - /learn/ballerina-graphql-support
 ---

+Every GraphQL service defines a set of types, which describe the set of possible data you can query on that service.
+Then, when queries come in, they are validated and executed against that schema.
+GraphQL schemas for a service are now most often specified using what’s known as the GraphQL SDL (schema definition language).
+It is also sometimes referred to as just GraphQL schema language.

-Ballerina OpenAPI tooling will make it easy for you to start the development of a service documented in an OpenAPI contract in Ballerina by generating a Ballerina service and client skeletons.
-It enables you to take the code-first API design approach by generating an OpenAPI contract for the given service implementation.
+Ballerina GraphQL tooling will make it easy for you to generate a client in Ballerina given the GraphQL schema (SDL) and GraphQL queries.
+You can generate multiple clients in Ballerina for multiple GraphQL documents for a given GraphQL SDL.
+It also enables you to generate multiple Ballerina modules for multiple GraphQL projects to work with different GraphQL APIs.

-The Ballerina OpenAPI tooling support provides the following capabilities.
+The Ballerina GraphQL tooling support provides the following capabilities.

 > **Prerequisite:** Download and install the Ballerina Swan Lake distribution from [downloads](https://ballerina.io/downloads/).